vivekghanchi/Night-at-a-Museum/README.md

 Given the high number of waypoints in the scene, I felt it was important to have movement quick, but without any chance of locomotion sickness.
 I tested this with two users, and they did not have any issues.

 ### Test 4: Final Playthrough

+The user was able to navigate the experience easily.
+They were also able to efficiently learn about foveated rendering and had a positive experience in the process.